November 22, 2019 6-8-math-practices, mp-modeling

 Using the Rule of Four Template builds students’ capacity to use Mathematical Practice 4 and bring this understanding to light.

-Printable Rule of Four Templates for Educators
+Printable Rule of Four Templates

 While there are many mathematical topics where the Rule of Four Template can be used to model with mathematics, this post’s download focuses on three areas that you can use in middle school.